 DevTeam.Space is a reputed software development agency.
 Our field-expert community of software developers and project managers can help you build and manage great SaaS solutions.
 Contact us and one of our account managers will get back to you to answer any questions you might have.

 It is any cloud-based Software as a service (SaaS) tool that enables third-party users to undertake certain tasks or solve certain problems.
 An example includes an AI analytics tool that allows users to extrapolate insights from large data pools.

-These are tools that allow users to analyze large pools of data to extrapolate patterns or insights.
-These insights can help companies to improve the accuracy of the services that they provide.
+SaaS analytics software like marketing analytics tools allows SaaS businesses to analyze large pools of data to extrapolate patterns or insights and measure KPIs like customer churn, monthly recurring revenue MRR, customer acquisition cost CAC, customer lifetime value, etc. These insights can help SaaS companies to improve the accuracy of the services that they provide.

 • Google Analytics